 With the number of divorce cases increasing each year in the UK, more and more couples are considering entering into a Prenuptial Agreement before they tie the knot to try to help prevent costly, lengthy and often hostile battles at court if their relationship comes to an end.
-This leaflet is designed to explain Prenuptial Agreements – what they are, how they work, the advantages of having one – and to help you decide if one might be right for you.

 What are Prenuptial Agreements?

 A Prenuptial Agreement is a written agreement between two people who are about to get married or enter into a civil partnership.
 The agreement sets out who owns what at the time of marriage or civil partnership and how the couple envisages that their assets should be divided if the couple should separate or divorce.
 They can also cover the couple’s intentions regarding their children.